simpleinjector/Documentation/source/using.rst

 .. container:: Note

     **Warning**: Do not create an infinite number of *Container* instances (such as one *Container* instance per request).
 Doing so will drain the performance of your application.
-Simple Injector is optimized for using a very limited number of *Container* instances.
+Simple Injector is optimized for using a limited number of *Container* instances.
 Creating and initializing *Container* instances has a large overhead, but resolving from the *Container* is extremely fast once initialized.

 Creating and configuring a *Container* is done by newing up an instance and calling the **Register** overloads to register each of your services: